-There is a risk that the collection, storage and use of personal information associated with the SMART parking scheme may be High Ensure the requirements of Council's Privacy Management Plan and the prevailing laws are strictly adhered to in a system design and binding contracts Yes inappropriately used and/or disclosed. with any external parties.
+There is a risk that the collection, storage and use of personal High Ensure the requirements of Council's Privacy Management Plan and the Yes information associated with the SMART parking prevailing laws are strictly adhered to in a system scheme may be inappropriately used and/or disclosed. design and binding contracts with any external parties.